RandaAdel/RandaAdel.github.io/_posts/2024-12-26-price-index.markdown

   <br>
   &emsp; • The first day will be my base 1000$ (the starting point I am comparing to throughout the year).
   <br>
-  &emsp; • Then, I will have 5 weights from step 2.
-For each company, I will multiply its weight by price change %.
+  &emsp; • Then, for each company I will have 5 weights from step 2 and price change % from step one.
   <br>
   &emsp; • Finally, I will use the following formula to calculate the daily overall price index for the 5 companies combined:
   <br>
-  &emsp; (1 + the weighted price differences) * 1000$
+  &emsp; (1 + META price change % * META's weight + AAPL price change % * AAPL's weight + AMZN price change % * AMZN's weight + NTFLX price change % * NTFLX's weight + GOOG price change % * GOOG's weight) * 1000$
   <br>
 <br>
 </p>